 The Electric Utilities Personal Protective Grounding Practices course emphasizes the importance and the need to effectively ground systems and vehicles to protect the line worker as well as equipment.
 Emphasis is placed on potential hazards to ground personnel and the public when using protective grounding along with the purpose, testing, inspection, and application of protective grounds on overhead and underground electrical utility systems.
-During training, the TEEX Computer Simulator and Temporary Grounding Demonstrator are both used to help provide students with realistic circumstances surrounding the use of proper applications.
 At the completion of training, participants will have a working knowledge of protective grounding practices and the inspection, testing, and installation procedures of protective grounds as well as hazards associated with using improper equipment or configurations.

 There are no prerequisites for this course.